Many of us confuse and interchangeably use the terms food intolerance and food allergy, however, both have significant differences.

-Common food allergies are triggered by foods such as shellfish, eggs, peanuts and soya.
-Symptoms can vary from a skin rash to sneezing or digestive issues.
+Commonly, food allergies are triggered by shellfish, eggs, peanuts and soya.
+Symptoms can vary from a skin rash to sneezing to digestive issues.

-Food sensitivities can trigger delayed reactions, with a variety of symptoms manifesting in almost any part of the body and may include headaches, tiredness, bloating or feelings of sickness.
+Food sensitivities can trigger delayed reactions, with a variety of symptoms manifesting in almost any part of the body.

 Food intolerances are different from food allergies.
 They are caused by the body’s inability to process or digest certain foods, which can result in symptoms like an upset stomach, bloating, gas, and nausea.

-Food intolerances aren’t caused by the immune system; they are brought on when the body can’t process food.
-As with lactose intolerance, it’s possible that there is inadequate enzyme production to break down a certain protein, or that you have a sensitivity to some of the chemicals found in food.
+Food intolerances are not caused by the immune system; they are brought on when the body cannot process food.
+As with lactose intolerance, it is possible that there is inadequate enzyme production to break down a certain protein, or it may be the case that the person has a sensitivity to some of the chemicals found in food.

-The intensity and timing of a food intolerance reaction can vary, making it tricky to pinpoint.
-It can occur within hours or take a few days to show.
-The amount of irritating substance consumed or other elements in the meal could also influence its severity.
+The intensity and timing of the reaction to food intolerance can vary greatly, making it tricky to pinpoint.
+It might occur within hours or take a few days to show itself, and the amount consumed or other elements in the meal could influence its severity.

-Gut microbiota play a role in food allergies.
-Studies have demonstrated that altered gut flora can affect the immune system and may lead to allergic reactions.
+Gut microbiota play a role in food allergies as an altered gut flora can affect the immune system and lead to allergic reactions.

-The hygiene hypothesis of allergy regularly pops up online these days, suggesting that increased contact with germs may reduce your ability to avoid allergies.
-This doesn’t relate to tidying your space or washing your hands, but more so to the reduction of microorganisms in your environment that help build up immunity.
+The idea of the hygiene hypothesis of allergy was put forward, suggesting that increased contact to germs may reduce an individual’s probability of having allergies.
+This does not relate to tidying your space or washing your hands, but more so to variables which can influence the level of exposure to microorganisms.

-It’s important to be aware of common food allergens and how your body reacts to certain foods.
-Additionally, it helps to know the difference between allergies, intolerances and sensitivities in order to easily avoid any potential health issues.
+It is important to be aware of common food allergens and how your body reacts to certain foods.
+Additionally, you should know the differences between allergies, intolerances and sensitivities in order to easily avoid any potential health issues.